-Our Application Support Analyst Marie Floury visited the Women of Silicon Roundabout conference in London which featured inspirational keynotes, panel discussions on business strategy, technical classes, and career development workshops.
+Our Application Support Analyst Marie Floury visited the Women of Silicon Roundabout conference in London which featured inspirational keynotes, panel discussions on business strategy, technical classes, diversity, and career development workshops.
 Here’s what she found out:

 The Women of Silicon Roundabout enables people and organisations to connect, learn together and take action on gender diversity and inclusion.
 Keen to find out why women are so underrepresented in technology as well as to pick up new skills, I spoke to product designers, data scientists and heard from “bleeding edge” companies who are at the very forefront of technological development such as DeepMind, who specialise in AI Research, and established organisations such as Bloomberg.

 The conference ignited the interest I already had for emerging technologies, particularly the use of Blockchain for Smart Contracts; a glimpse into how businesses are currently integrating new technologies like this into their models confirmed Blockchain’s viability.
 I learnt about the use of the agile methodology outside of the software development domain, and how this can be applied to the streamlining of work which I undertake in my current role at C5.

 Listening to other women speak about their career paths, struggles and successes renewed my confidence in my own goals and provided me with an insight into why women already in the industry should act as ambassadors for future generations.
 Women are more likely to view IT as an accessible career option when there is an increased visibility of women in technology roles.
 Therefore empowering and investing in women at an early age is key so they know that the technology industry is open to them.